JakubMrowicki/auto-tints/README.md

 ### Typography

-"[Roboto](https://fonts.google.com/specimen/Roboto)" will be used for any headings.
+"[Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue)" will be used for any headings.

 "[Open Sans](https://fonts.google.com/specimen/Open+Sans)" will be used for the body.
 # 4: Features